Skip to main content

 • Action items — tasks or commitments identified in the transcript

 The quality and detail of notes depends on the model you are using.
-Larger models produce more accurate and detailed output.
+The default summarizer is Gemma 4 E2B; larger models produce more accurate and detailed output.
 See Summarization models.

 In-recording notes